codewarr1or/Velvotek-Status/replit.md

 # Overview

-This project is a real-time system monitoring dashboard built with React, Express, and WebSockets.
+This project is Velvotek Status, a real-time system monitoring dashboard built with React, Express, and WebSockets.
 It provides a terminal-style interface that displays live system metrics, service status monitoring, process information, and incident tracking.
 The application mimics a classic Unix system monitor aesthetic with dark themes and monospace fonts, featuring auto-refreshing data and real-time updates via WebSocket connections.

 # User Preferences